JosephMaxwell/OAuth2Implementation/README.md

     * Click create
     * Store client ID and client secret in a safe place.
   * Next to the client ID just created, click the download arrow and save file as `client_secrets.json` in project folder (next to `index.php`).
-  * Change the token URI element to be: "https://www.googleapis.com/oauth2/v3/token"
+  * Open `client_secrets.json` and change the token URI element to be: "https://www.googleapis.com/oauth2/v3/token"
+6. Open `https://[domain_name]/app` to ensure everything works.
+  * Go back to terminal and type `git checkout tutorial`